NHSDigital/bcss-playwright/docs/utility-guides/PDFReader.md

 #### How This Function Works

 1. It starts off by storing the PDF file as a PdfReader object, this is from the `pypdf` package.
-2. Then it loops thrpugh each page.
+2. Then it loops through each page.
 3. If it finds the string *"NHS No"* in the page, it extracts it and removes any whitespaces, then adds it to a pandas DataFrame - `nhs_no_df`